How to implement chatbots with Sendbird and Google Dialogflow

 Figure 24.
 Final results

-In-app chat is engaging for users, and it can be even more efficient with bots!
-The integration of the Sendbird API with 3rd-party services leads to robust implementations.
-In this tutorial, we learned how to automate Sendbird chat responses with Dialogflow.
-Note that it will work on any device, and you can choose the programming language you prefer – from Android to React, to Angular, to .Net, etc. All you need to do is send HTTP requests to your server.
-Check out some other examples of enabling chat messaging for Salesforce support agents and connecting an email service to chat with Mailgun.
-The possibilities are endless!
+In-app chat is engaging for users, and it can be even more efficient with AI chatbots!
+Integrating the Sendbird API with third-party services leads to robust implementations.
+This tutorial taught us how to automate Sendbird chat responses with Dialogflow.
+It will work on any device, and you can choose the programming language you prefer—from Android to React, to Angular, to .Net, etc. All you need to do is send HTTP requests to your server.

 If you want to see a history of messages sent to Dialogflow, Google has a dedicated section that you can access from the Dialogflow console: